Seerden/Bits/roadmap.md

 - Generalize styling more, import bits and pieces as needed instead of creating each class from scratch
 - Figure out whether we want to refer to Timescales as 'timescale', 'timestep' or something else entirely, and _be consistent with usage_
 - (client) add symlink to top-level /shared folder so imports from it aren't prepended by '../../../../'

 ## Habits
 - change styling so that `Timescale` and `CompactHabit`s are better aligned and more visually connected
 - figure out a more elegant way to switch between timescales than the button we currently use
 - add date tooltips?
-- add button that toggles (inline?)
+- [x] add button that toggles (inline?)
 NewHabitEntry form on click
+    - Style button
+    - Add another button that hides the form on click or successful NewHabit POST

+## NewHabit
+- split up into components
+- make note that start and end dates are optional
+    - default start date to 'today'
+- style inputs
+- style form to match CompactHabit, at least in width
+- style submission button
+- add functionality to handle successful PUT/POST
+    - add newly created habit to `habits` in state, so that a new CompactHabit is added to the list

 ## CompactHabit
 - Click to expand to ExpandedHabit modal
     - Implement ExpandedHabit modal
-- Click name to swap to editable input
+- [x] Click name to swap to editable input
-    - Add functionality to update habit names and descriptions
+    - [x] Add functionality to update habit names and descriptions
+    - Add key handlers for escape (to discard changes) and enter (to trigger blur)
 - Only display entries starting from the habit's `startDate` || `creationDate`
     - add `habit.creationDate` field
+- Figure out how to efficiently update habitEntries after a PUT request, so that switching to another timescale displays the newly updated completion entry

 ## HabitRangeInstance
 - fix uncontrolled <-> controlled input warning
 - fix styling to fit into HabitEntry list entries
 - add tooltip with `habitEntryDate`

 ## HabitToggleInstance
 - add tooltip with `habitEntryDate`
 - improve styling
     - add hover styles
     - play around with default style

 ## WeeklyEntry
 - rename to something that reflects the fact it's actually a list of partitions, with each partition belonging to a single 'entry'
 - think about styling in the following cases: